biopragmatics/oquat/docs/invalids/prefix/eco.md

 ## `ro`: Relation Ontology

-Identifiers for this prefix are given incorrectly correctly in `ro`.
+Identifiers for this prefix are given incorrectly in `ro`.
+See the [GitHub repository](https://github.com/oborel/obo-relations).

 | external_xref   |   usages_count | usages                                                |
 |-----------------|----------------|-------------------------------------------------------|